am-codez/Obsidian-2024/publish/CPSC 110.md

 		`(to-draw   render) ; WS -> Image`
 		`(on-mouse  ...)    ; WS Integer MouseEvent -> WS`
 		`(on-key    ...)))  ; WS KeyEvent -> WS`
-- Polymorphic: works for any type of world state but all x have to be the same type

 - Interactive programs:
 	- `on-tick`
 		- Progresses and saves world state